4n4nk3/4n4nk3/README.md

 Visit my website [**Password1234**](https://psw1234.com/) and its bleeding edge [`/news`](https://psw1234.com/news/) section to discover more and stay updated on last cyber news!

-## 💻 A few of my favourite technologies to tinker with in free time
+## 💻 A few of my favorite technologies to tinker with in my free time

 <div align="center">